Txuraz/GrievanceBackend/README.md

    ```
    python manage.py runserver
    ```
+##Note:
+If Mysql server is not working configure your database as you like in **Settings.py** file located in project main directory.

 ## Usage
 Once the development server is running, you can access the Django app in your web browser at http://localhost:8000/.

 ## Deployment

 ## Contributing